This is a question I get asked often via emails, “How long does it take to get organic traffic?”

 That’s why it’s important to write a lot of content in the beginning because those posts add up, and you’re basically front-lining your blog with content that will bring you a truckload of traffic.

-By the end of 18 months, you can expect to hit 20-50K pageviews and you should have at least 150-200 blog posts up on your blog or more.
+By the end of 18 months to 2 years, you can expect to hit 20-50K pageviews and you should have at least 150-200 blog posts up on your blog or more.